thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 * Use apply_filters( 'wpt_tweet_sentence', $tweet, $post_ID ) to pass custom taxonomy Tweet formats - Pending WordPress support for taxonomy meta.
 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
+* WP to Twitter timing bug with images?

+= 3.1.6 =

+* Rewrite: Rewrite Tweet truncation code.
+* Bug fix: Make charcount aware of #longurl#
+* Open up possibility of reposting more than 3 times in WP Tweets PRO through filters.
+* Bug fix: issue with character counting on Scheduled Tweets screen.
+* Add textdomain to plug-in header

+= 3.1.5 =

+* New filter allows disabling storing short URLs `wpt_store_urls`; return false.
+* Disable migration routine as DB-wide function; handle only on post edit.
+* Eliminate some unused variables.
+* Change primary settings headings to H1 on WP 4.3 and above.
+* Removed collapsible panels in settings.
+These are irrelevant with tabbed interface.
+* Minor design changes.

+= 3.1.4 =

+* CSS fix for 4.3 compatibility.
+* Avoid error if administrator role is missing.
+* Prevent setting rate limiting to 0.

+= 3.1.3 =

+* Bug fix: Fix a fallback function for mb_substr
+* Bug fix: Missing Urlencoding on YOURLS post titles caused return as XML instead of JSON
+* Bug fix: one rate limiting setting not deleted on uninstall
+* Update Language: Australian English

 = 3.1.2 =